-A person commits the offense of possession of alcoholic beverages in public park if he/she shall knowingly possess or consume any intoxicating liquor (as defined in Chapter 311, RSMo.) or non-intoxicating beer (as defined in Chapter 312, RSMo.) in open view within the limits of any public park in the City of Bolivar.
+A person commits the offense of possession of alcoholic beverages in public park if he/she shall knowingly possess or consume any intoxicating liquor (as defined in Chapter 311, RSMo.) in open view within the limits of any public park in the City of Bolivar.

 Possession of alcoholic beverages in public park shall be an ordinance violation.